ebi-gene-expression-group/atlas-web-single-cell/README.md

 ATLAS_GRADLE_CACHE=/path/to/gradle/cache \
 docker-compose -f docker-compose-test.yml up
 ```
-> Please check the logs in the `scxa-gradle` how it is going on.
+> Please check the logs in the `scxa-gradle` container how it is going on.
-> It would spin up solr and zookeeper containers first, then if that part is success,
+> It would spin up solr and zookeeper containers first if they are not running already.
-> it will create and runs the `scxa-gradle` container.
+> It will create `scxa-gradle` container and mount volumes
-> In that container it will execute all our `./gradlew` command to trigger our unit,integrations and web integration(e2e) tests.
+> in that container, it executes all `./gradlew` commands for unit,integrations and web integration(e2e) tests.
-> Finally if everything went well you should see all test ./gradlew builds successful!
+> Finally if everything went well you should see all tests ./gradlew builds successful!

 Once you finish test cases, to remove containers along with scxa network.
-Please run `docker-compose-gradle down`
+Please run following:

 ```bash
 ATLAS_DATA_PATH=/path/to/sc/atlas/data \